General InformationWelcome Article Categories Frequently Asked Questions After Acceptance

 If the manuscript successfully passes through the screening phase, it moves to the peer-review phase.
 Alternatively, a decision letter of rapid reject (Reject-up-Front) is sent.

 When your manuscript is flagged for review, the manuscript moves to one or more Editors with expertise in the topic area.
 This is a second screening stage during which the handling Editor(s) may feel that the manuscript does not meet the Journal’s standards and recommend a reject.
 Should an Editor wish to decline a manuscript without peer review, the manuscript will move to another Editor upstream in the process for a second opinion.
 If the manuscript is considered to be of sufficient potential interest and quality to enter the external review phase, external Reviewers who are experts in the field are invited.
-Typically, EIJ invites 2 Reviewers, but additional Reviewers may be invited at the discretion of the handling Editor if it is felt that the existing reviews are insufficient.
+Typically, EIJ invites 3 to 4 Reviewers, but additional Reviewers may be invited at the discretion of the handling Editor if it is felt that the existing reviews are insufficient.
 External Reviewers are normally given 2 weeks (after accepting the invitation) to provide their written report.
-During peer review, all manuscripts are considered privileged communications.
+During the single blind peer review, all manuscripts are considered privileged communications.
 Reviewers are also asked to refrain from accepting the review task if they have personal, professional, or financial conflicts of interest with authors, institutions or related to a paper’s topic.
 When the comments and recommendations of the external Reviewer are returned to the Office, all handling Editors are asked to formulate a recommendation.
 The manuscript is then further discussed during the Editorial Board meeting in which all deputies and handling section editors are present.

 Editorial Board meeting